-Bee houses (or hotels) are similar to bird houses, but instead of attracting birds, they attract native bee species, like mason bees.
+Bee houses (also called bee hotels or bug hotels) are similar to bird houses, but instead of attracting birds, they attract native solitary bee species.
 Unlike honey bees, these solitary bees are extremely docile and up to three times more effective as pollinators.
-No, you won’t get any honey, but you will enjoy more flowers, thriving plants, and healthier vegetables and fruit in your garden!
+No, you won’t get any honey, but you will enjoy better flowers, thriving plants, and healthier vegetables in your garden!

 Bee houses consist of a wooden, birdhouse-like structure containing native bee nesting materials—typically hollow reeds or cardboard tubes.
 They are the perfect habitat for solitary, hole-nesting bees, who also happen to be some of the best pollinators around.

 Watch the video below to learn how to build your own bug hotel (for bees and other beneficial insects).

 6 Tips for Managing a Successful Bee Hotel

 Here are a some great tips for keeping your native bee house buzzing:

 1. Avoid bee houses that are too large

 While a bee house that is 4 feet wide and 6 feet tall looks great, draws a lot of attention, and raises awareness of native bees, this size is much too ambitious and will likely become a burden to maintain.
 Like birdhouses, which ought to be cleaned out at the end of each year, bee houses need to be refreshed annually with new nesting materials.
 Bee hotel maintenance takes little effort overall, but consider the time that you can devote to managing the bees that move in.

 Be sure to choose a bee house size that matches what the surrounding area can provide.
 For example, a stand of flowering trees and bushes can provide more pollen than a meadow of flowers can, meaning a larger house would be appropriate for the former.

 2. Protect nesting materials from wind, rain, and birds